Nick Ritchie: Arizona Coyotes

 On February 19, 2022, Ritchie was traded to the Arizona Coyotes along with a third-round pick in 2023 or a second-round pick in 2025 in exchange for Ryan Dzingel and Ilya Lyubushkin.

 During the 2022–23 season, having re-established himself in the league through his tenure with the Coyotes, he posted 21 points through 58 games.

 Calgary Flames

-On March 3, 2023, Ritchie was dealt at the NHL trade deadline by the Coyotes, alongside Troy Stecher to the Calgary Flames in exchange for his brother Brett Ritchie and Connor Mackey.
+On March 3, 2023, Ritchie was dealt at the NHL trade deadline by the Coyotes, alongside Troy Stecher to the Calgary Flames in exchange for his older brother Brett Ritchie and Connor Mackey.
 It marked the first time in NHL history that brothers were traded directly for each other, but the second time overall in North American professional sports, following a 2008 National Basketball Association (NBA) trade that saw Pau Gasol and Marc Gasol traded for each other.
-Nick scored his first goal in his debut game with the Calgary Flames against the Dallas Stars on March 6, 2023.
+Nick scored his first goal in his debut game with the Calgary Flames against the Dallas Stars on March 6.

+During the 2023–24 preseason, Ritchie signed a professional tryout offer with the St. Louis Blues on September 14, but was released on September 29.

+Oulun Kärpät

+On November 25, 2023, Ritchie signed a one-year contract with SM-liiga club Oulun Kärpät.
+On December 29, Ritchie was handed an eight-game suspension after he had punched HC TPS player Markus Nurmi to the head multiple times while he was lying on the ice.
+On January 29, 2024, Kärpät announced that they had terminated Ritchie's contract.

+Iserlohn Roosters

+On January 29, 2024, the Iserlohn Roosters of the Deutsche Eishockey Liga (DEL) announced that they had signed Ritchie.

+Slovak Extraliga

+On October 24, 2024, Ritchie signed with HC Nové Zámky of the Slovak Extraliga.
+While there, he played two games against his brother, Brett, who played for HK Nitra.
+After recording 24 points in 19 games for Nové Zámky, Ritchie transferred within the league to HC Slovan Bratislava on January 31, 2025.